-The first Weyl-Wigner Award will be awarded in Strasbourg in July 2022 coinciding with Group34.
+The first Weyl-Wigner Award was awarded in Strasbourg in July 2022 during the ICGTMP Group34 Colloquium.

 Contributions recognized by the Award may include the development and application of mathematical methods, applications of group theoretical methods in chemistry and other sciences, experimental predictions or formulations of general laws of nature using methods of group theory or representation theory, and other related developments.
 Group theory shall be construed in its widest sense, to include related mathematical structures.